You need an overview in order to prioritize

 How did the Project Map already save project time & project budget?

 This visualization has already saved project time & project budget for a large number of projects.
-Below there are three practical case situations in projects where this visualization has helped to solve the problem.
+Below are three practical case situations in projects where this visualization has helped to solve the problem.

-• Case 2 - A project was already running for 7 years.
-The business processes in the organization were analyzed and redesigned to have the solution, that was realized in the project, be used optimally during work.
-Only it was found that functionality in the solution was missing and no deliverables were defined to provide for this functionality and there was no budget and time to create the functionality.
-At that moment the Project Landscape Map was designed for us and it showed that the original business case was not a valid financial business case anymore because I was not linked to any of the business goals and the project took too long (more than 9 months) to execute outdating the current solution concept by years.
+At that moment, the Project Landscape Map was designed for us, and it showed that the original business case was no longer a valid financial business case because I was not linked to any of the business goals.
+The project took too long (more than 9 months) to execute, outdating the current solution concept by years.
 The project manager advised the owner client to stop the project.
-The owner client ordered to use the project time and budget for creating a new valid business case.
+The owner client ordered creating a new valid business case using the project time and budget.

 HOW to Create a Project Map?

 Enter your project data in the project model.
-Next, you alter the project landscape view addressing your concerns and issues.
+Next, you alter the project landscape view, addressing your concerns and issues.
 Next, you enter the rules for the indicators on the progress and status layer (making items color green, orange, or red).
 Next, you have Dragon1 generate the Project Landscape Map for you.
 Next, you publish the Project Landscape Map publicly or privately for your stakeholders.
 Finally, the stakeholders will use the Project Map to support their decisions.

 Also Read

-1. Blogs > Chart your project on a project landscape map
+- Blogs > Chart your project on a project landscape map

-2. Solutions > Strategic Planning
+- Solutions > Strategic Planning

-3. Software > Dragon1 BPM Tool
+- Software > Dragon1 BPM Tool

-4. Visualizations > Enterprise Architecture Blueprint Diagram
+- Visualizations > Enterprise Architecture Blueprint Diagram

-5. Solutions > Project Management
+- Solutions > Project Management

 Get Started